davidtos/JUring/README.md

-# JUring: High-Performance File I/O for Java using io_uring
+# JUring: File I/O for Java using IO_uring
 JUring is a high-performance Java library that provides bindings to Linux's io_uring asynchronous I/O interface using Java's Foreign Function & Memory API.
 Doing Random reads it achieves 33% better performance than Java NIO FileChannel operations for local files and 78% better performance for remote files.